williamxu7/522-Group_30-Rockstars/README.md

 To replicate the analysis, install [Docker](https://www.docker.com/get-started).
 Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

-To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) below.
-Finally, run the following commands in terminal from the root directory of this project:

 ```
 docker run --rm -v /$(pwd):/home/data_analysis_eg williamxu7/dockerfile-practice:v0.8.0 make -C /home/data_analysis_eg all
 ```